gabrielaolson/SSN_Generator_IOS_APP/README.md

 # SSN_Generator
 This app Generate a random number of SSN (Security Social Number), and copied the number to the clipboard.
+This app can be use to do tests in mobile apps that need a SSN number to test.

 With implemetation of a Google AdMob banner